MEng Civil Engineering

 Where can it take me?

-The MEng Civil and Environmental Engineering course will equip you with the knowledge and expertise to succeed in a range of disciplines.
+The MEng Civil Engineering course will equip you with the knowledge and expertise to succeed in a range of disciplines.
 Your next step might take you into business planning; water, power, road or railway infrastructure engineering; or structural design the possibilities are boundless.

 And thanks to our links with major industry employers in the South West, many of those opportunities will be right on your doorstep.